Conservatory Painting in Canterbury

 3. Masking

-All glazing panels, roof glass, and surrounding surfaces are masked carefully.
+All glazing panels, roof glass, and surrounding surfaces are masked.
+This is the most time-consuming preparation step and is done carefully.

 4. Primer